Bralabee/ms_fabric_cicd_cli/docs/CLIENT_TUTORIAL.md

 ---

-## 2. Core Concept: The Configuration Blueprint
+## 2. Configuration Architecture

-The system relies on a **Configuration File** (YAML) that acts as the architectural blueprint for a project.
+The framework operates from declarative YAML configuration files that define complete Fabric environments as infrastructure as code.

-### Blueprint Structure (`config/your-project.yaml`)
+### Configuration Structure (`config/your-project.yaml`)

-A standard configuration file consists of the following sections:
+Each configuration file contains five core sections that comprehensively define workspace requirements:

 #### A. Workspace Definition
 Defines the primary container for the project.